-As longer programs became more common, some medical educators questioned whether 2 years was an appropriate length of time to train PAs, especially in light of their expanding scope of practice and the decrease in pre-pa school medical experience which defined the previous generation of PAs.
+As longer programs became more common, some medical educators questioned whether two years was an appropriate length of time to train PAs, especially in light of their expanding scope of practice and the decrease in pre-pa school medical experience which defined the previous generation of PAs.

-Since we PAs need to pass the PANCE exam to be eligible to practice and the fact that this is an indicator of entry-level clinical competence, there is an obvious advantage to knowing whether a longer length of training is associated with higher PANCE pass rates.
+Since we PAs need to pass the PANCE exam to be eligible to practice and the fact that this is an indicator of entry-level clinical competence, there is a distinct advantage to knowing whether a longer length of training is associated with higher PANCE pass rates.

 Time is of the Essence

-The Association of American Medical Colleges predicted a shortage of more than 60,000 physicians in 2015, and a shortage of twice as many by 2025.
+The Association of American Medical Colleges predicts a shortage of more than 60,000 physicians in the next two years and a shortage of twice as many by 2025.

 The PA field is experiencing rapid growth and increased demands.

 The Bureau of Labor Statistics has predicted a 30% increase in demand for PAs over the next decade, a much faster than average rate of growth.

 In response to the shortage of physicians and the growing demand for PAs, institutions of higher education have recognized the imminent need for more PA graduates.

 Encouraged by the high rating of career potential for the profession, these institutions have initiated the development of many new programs.

-There are also a number of established and developing PA programs in other countries.
+There are also a number of established and developing PA programs here and in other countries.

-Do longer PA programs lead to greater levels of PA competence?
+Do longer PA programs lead to higher levels of PA competence?

 Successful PANCE passage suggests PA graduate competency.